THE ENCORE CONCERT FOR CUBA IS LINKED FOR VIEWING HERE

 Additionally, we thank the many people who made donations to HotHouse which allow us to provide this viewing link for no cover charge.
 If you enjoy this work and want to support future endeavors like this please donate here

-Cultural organizers from the US and Canada have come together with the Instituto Cubano de la Musica (ICM) in Cuba to host a special virtual tribute recognizing the distinct contributions to the world during the Covid-19 pandemic.
-The concert will salute Cuba’s heroic and outsized contributions to health care around the world as doctors have volunteered this year to serve in more than 26 countries.
+On July 18 and 19, 2020, cultural organizers from the US and Canada came together with the Instituto Cubano de la Musica (ICM) in Cuba to host a special virtual tribute recognizing the distinct contributions to the world during the Covid-19 pandemic.
+The concert salutes Cuba’s heroic and outsized contributions to health care around the world as doctors have volunteered this year to serve in more than 26 countries.
 These contributions have been in spite of severe depredations imposed by US sanctions under Trump and the ongoing blockade.
 For these sacrifices and more, many around the world are calling for the 2020 Nobel Prize to be bestowed upon Cuba.

-The two-day cultural event will feature the legendary talent nurtured on Cuban soil and recognized world-wide as virtuoso artists.
-Musicians located outside of Cuba influenced by numerous Afro-Cuban styles or who are playing in solidarity with the aims of the event are also participating.
-The roster of talent amassed for this historic event signifies the concert as one of music history’s most memorable gatherings.
+The two-day cultural event feaatured the legendary talent nurtured on Cuban soil and recognized world-wide as virtuoso artists.
+Musicians located outside of Cuba influenced by numerous Afro-Cuban styles or who are playing in solidarity with the aims of the event also participated.
+The roster of talent amassed for this historic event signified the concert as one of music history’s most memorable gatherings.

-Interspersed with the music, tributes by long-time friends of Cuba, other artists, politicians in the US, religious leaders, academics, and activists will join the program to make remarks and offer context to the program.
+Interspersed with the music, tributes by long-time friends of Cuba, other artists, politicians in the US, religious leaders, academics, and activists joined the program to make remarks and offer context to the program.

 EL INSTITUTO CUBANO DE LA MÚSICA (ICM) / THE CUBAN INSTITUTE OF MUSIC